Frequently Asked Questions

 Unlike a sale arranged by the park, you’ll have little opportunity to snag the caravan and arrange for repairs to be carried out.
 You’ll be buying the caravan “as-seen” so you may need to budget for small repairs when you take ownership.

 Finally, if everything feels right and you’re happy to proceed with the sale, make sure that you fully understand the park rules and charges.
 You'll be offered a Welcome Meeting with the park to go through the rules, so use this opportunity to ask any questions.

-To protect yourself, make sure that any money is paid through the park’s office.
+In most cases the sale will need to be completed through the park's office.
 They normally take a percentage of the price to change the names on the park licence and to change the ownership documents.
 Once any charges have been deducted, they pay the owner directly.
 The park will be able to advise you of their payment options, but generally will accept credit & debit cards, cheque, BACS payment, banker’s draft or cash (to a limit).
 Make sure that you get for receipts for payments.We'd also advise not to part with any cash as a deposit without a receipt.
 If any disputes arise, it would be difficult to prove that you have parted with your money.